How to Price OnlyFans PPVs: The Complete Pricing Guide for 2026

 • Don't over-send: 2-3 mass PPVs per week maximum.
 More than that triggers unsubscribes and spending fatigue.

 Mass PPV is best used as a steady baseline revenue generator β€” not your primary conversion tool.
+The real money comes from DM conversations.

 DM PPV Strategy